jzombie/etf-matcher/src/components/layout-kit/README.md

    Vertically and horizontally centers its children, useful for creating focus areas or loading screens.

 8. **`Cover`**
-   Overlays a full-screen element on top of the parent view.
-Supports click-through functionality for specific use cases.
+   Overlays a `Full` element on top of the parent view, with equal dimensions and positioning of the parent.
+Supports click-through functionality for specific use cases (such as overlaying watermarks, etc.)

 9. **`Scrollable`**
    Enables horizontal and vertical scrolling with optional reset behavior.